 By the late 1990’s, we were once again outgrowing our facilities.
 So, a long-range planning committee was formed and these visionaries created a development plan.
 As a result, a new education building and offices were opened in 2007.
 Future long-range plans include an additional children’s wing, a porte-cochère, additional covered walkways, a bell tower, a family life center and additional parking.

-Architectural gains through the years don’t begin to tell the story of our church family’s personal growth.
-With divinely inspired pastoral leadership, we are indeed living our motto to “Glorify, Edify, and Multiply.”
+Architectural gains through the years don’t begin to tell the story of our church family’s personal and spiritual growth.
+With divinely inspired pastoral leadership, we are indeed lived our motto to “Glorify, Edify, and Multiply.”

 On November 13, 2005, Milford Hills United Methodist Church celebrated its 50th Anniversary with a special service and covered dish dinner.
 Members past and present attended the event, as well as two former pastors.
 Following the lunch, a special time capsule was opened revealing many old photographs, letters, and keepsakes from 1976.

 We continue to strive to provide a place to connect with the God we worship.
 The COVID-19 pandemic has made us switch gears and change some of the ways we do things.
 Although how we do things has changed, the why remains the same.
 We strive to live into our mission, which is to "Love, Serve, and Live as Christ."